Chair of the Board

-Ms. Goodman served on the staff of the Senate Armed Services Committee for Committee Chairman Senator Sam Nunn.
-She has practiced law at the Goodwin Procter, serving as both a litigator and environmental attorney, and has worked at RAND and SAIC.
+Sherri served on the staff of the Senate Armed Services Committee where she was responsible for oversight of the Department of Energy’s nuclear weapons complex, including research and development of nuclear materials and national labs, and environmental cleanup and management.
+She has practiced law at Goodwin Procter, as both a litigator and environmental attorney, and has worked at RAND and SAIC.

-Ms. Goodman has testified before numerous committees of the U.S. Congress, and conducted interviews with print, television, radio and online media.
-She has published widely in various print and on line media and in legal and scholarly journals.
+Sherri has written a book, The Neutron Bomb Controversy: A Case Study in Alliance Politics, and authored dozens of reports and articles on a broad range of nuclear, energy and environmental security issues.
+She has testified before numerous committees of the U.S. Congress, and appears frequently in national, international and on-line media.
 She has been an Adjunct Lecturer in International Affairs and Security at the Kennedy School of Government and an Adjunct Research Fellow at the Kennedy School’s Center for Science and International Affairs.

-A graduate of Amherst College, Ms. Goodman has a law degree from Harvard Law School and a masters in public policy from Harvard’s John F. Kennedy School of Government.
+A summa cum laude graduate of Amherst College, she earned a law degree from Harvard Law School and a masters in public policy degree from the Harvard Kennedy School of Government.

 Email: sgoodman (at) climateandsecurity.org